crunchy-labs/crunchy-cli/README.md

 # ⚖ License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.